kyverno/kyverno/test/conformance/chainsaw/reports/admission/two-rules-with-different-modes/README.md

 ## Description

-This test ensures that a policy with two rules with different modes is applied correctly on resources.
+This test ensures that a policy with two rules with different modes is applied correctly on resources and reports are successfully created.

 ## Expected Behavior